 The Food Emergency Response Network (FERN) helps US laboratories better detect and respond to foodborne outbreaks caused by bioterrorism.

-Overseen by the US Department of Health and Human Services, US Food and Drug Administration (FDA), US Department of Agriculture, and the Food Safety and Inspection Service, FERN is governed by four principals: prevention, preparedness, response and recovery.
-Its mission is to analyze food samples involved in threats, respond to contamination and food related terrorist events, respond to nationwide food emergencies and monitor possible situations.
+Overseen by the US Department of Health and Human Services, US Food and Drug Administration (FDA), US Department of Agriculture, and the Food Safety and Inspection Service, FERN is governed by four principles: prevention, preparedness, response and recovery.
+Its mission is to analyze food samples involved in threats, respond to contamination and food-related terrorist events, respond to nationwide food emergencies and monitor possible situations.

 Radiological Response